UHDanke/gd_docs/triggers/collisions.md

 Collision activates on block collision, but before the collision state is updated.
 Due to this, if Instant Collision is called from a Collision trigger with the same **Block IDs** it will spawn the opposite group from the one expected.
 Collision only activates when the collision state of the Block IDs changes.
-If placed before the level origin, Enter Collisions are checked on level start.
+If placed before the level origin, Enter Collisions can activate when the level loads.

 ## Spawn Mechanics
 Collision triggers can be spawn remapped and have spawn inheritance.